What is Addison's disease?

 As mentioned, the amount of cortisol that you make in the adrenal glands is controlled by another hormone called ACTH.
 This is made in the pituitary gland.
 If you have a low level of ACTH, your adrenals make too little cortisol.
 Strictly speaking, this is not a condition of the adrenals, and is not classed as Addison's disease.
 However, it causes similar symptoms and is called secondary hypoadrenalism.
 Causes of a low ACTH level include:

-- Some disorders and tumours of the pituitary gland, which can cause a lack of ACTH (and other pituitary hormones).
+- Some disorders of the pituitary gland, which can cause a lack of ACTH (along with other pituitary hormones).
+For example, tumours, injury, surgery, radiotherapy or infection.

 - Long-term use of steroid medicines such as prednisolone.
 Steroid medicines are similar to cortisol.
 They are sometimes used to treat arthritis, cancer, and various other conditions.
 If you take a steroid medicine for several weeks or more, you stop making ACTH and cortisol, as the steroid medicine takes over the role of cortisol.
 If you suddenly stop taking the steroid medicine, it takes quite some time for the pituitary and adrenal glands to get back into the normal making of ACTH and cortisol.
 Therefore, if you stop the medicine suddenly, you have no cortisol or steroid medicine equivalent.
 You can then quickly develop symptoms similar to an Addisonian crisis (see below).